 When a knee replacement is necessary, SOSI’s subspecialty care means patients are in experienced hands.

 Dr. Wilson says patients who get a knee replacement can get back to whatever activities they were enjoying before.
 Patients start walking on their new knee on the day of surgery.

 “With a knee replacement, you can get back to normal activities within about three months, as opposed to an ACL, which is about six months,” Dr. Wilson says.
 “We’re pretty successful at getting people back to what they were doing.”

 The total joint program at SOSI aims to get patients back to their lifestyles while closely monitoring outcomes.
-Minimally invasive hip arthroscopy is used to treat and diagnose a range of hip problems, a procedure for which Dr. Bomberg says has significantly improved in recent years in terms of pain and rehabilitation.
+Minimally invasive hip arthroscopy is used to treat and diagnose a range of hip problems, a procedure for which Dr. Howarth says has significantly improved in recent years in terms of pain and rehabilitation.

 In hip replacement surgery, the ball in the socket or bearing surface of a new hip had previously been the weak link.
 Dr. Michael Sisk says hip replacements at SOSI today can reach 30-years of wear-and-tear, and are capable of accepting the punishment of a typical Steamboat resident.

 “I’m talking about the athletes who are pushing the absolute limits of their body — clicking 150 days on their ski pass, riding thousands of miles on bikes, hunting guides who throw 100 pounds of elk meat on their backs,” he says.
 “The hip replacements of yesteryear would only last 10 to 15 years.”